Simulations of Nanocrystalline Iron Formation under High Shear Strain: Simulation setup

 \section{Simulation setup}

 All MD simulations were carried out using LAMMPS \cite{LAMMPS}.
+We have not accounted for atomic spin in our simulations as it is difficult to quantify both strain and magnetisation at large strain values \cite{DosSantonSpin}, and its inclusion may not necessarily reveal new microstructural evolution effects.
 Simulation cells were created using Atomsk \cite{ATOMSK}.
-We constructed perfect crystal simulation cells with $80\times 80\times80$ unit cells, where each unit cell contains 2 atoms in BCC structure with a lattice parameter of 2.8665 {\AA}, corresponding to Fe.
+We constructed perfect crystal simulation cells with $80\times 80\times80$ unit cells, where each unit cell contains 2 atoms in body-centred cubic structure with a lattice parameter of 2.8665 {\AA}, corresponding to Fe.
 Each simulation cell contains 1,024,000 atoms.
 The starting crystal orientations are x = [100], y = [010], and z = [001].
 Periodic boundary conditions are applied in all three directions.
+It is common practice to start with an initially perfect simulation cell when subjecting metals to high-strain \cite{BulatovPaper}.
+This is known to overestimate the strength of the crystal giving an upper-bound estimate of the perfect crystal strength, due to the initially defect free volume.
+In addition, we investigate the effect of including symmetry-breaking defects into the unstrained cell.
+The results of this can be found in Appendix A1.

+The work of Zepeda-Ruiz \textit{et al.} \cite{BulatovPaper} found similar stress-strain and dislocation density responses between different simulation sizes.
+At present, there is no definitive criterion to determine the ideal system size for molecular dynamics simulations and Streitz \textit{et al.} \cite{Streitz} suggested a simulation size of 8 million atoms is required to produce size-independent results.
+As such, we also constructed a 8,192,000 atom simulation cell and subjected this to shear strain, with the results presented in Appendix A2.
+This larger simulation cell produced very similar results to the smaller box size.
+Furthermore, Tramontina \textit{et al.} \cite{TRAMONTINA20149} conducted high strain rate MD simulations in tantalum and found that cells with a $50\times 50$ unit cell cross-section were large enough to produce accurate results.
+As such, a cell size of 1,024,000 atoms is used throughout this work.
+Based on our simulations, we cannot rule out the existence of size effects, but we do not further consider these here.

 We also examined the effect of carbon impurities.
-We created simulation cells by adding 102 carbon atoms into those perfect cells at random positions.
+We created simulation cells by adding 102 carbon atoms into perfect simualtion cells at random positions.
 This corresponds to a carbon impurity content of 100 appm.

-We adopted the interatomic potential for Fe developed by Ackland \textit{et al.} \cite{GJAckland_2004}, which has been widely used to investigate the microstructure evolution of iron \cite{Hao2022,Li2023,Terentyev20111063,Li2012259}.
-For Fe-C simulations, we used the Hepburn-Ackland FeC interatomic potential \cite{HepburnAckland}, which was developed based on the aforementioned Ackland Fe potential.
+We adopted the interatomic potential for iron developed by Ackland \textit{et al.} \cite{GJAckland_2004}, which has been widely used to investigate the microstructure evolution of iron \cite{Hao2022,Li2023,Terentyev20111063,Li2012259}.
+For carbon inclusive simulations, we used the Hepburn-Ackland Fe-C interatomic potential \cite{HepburnAckland}, which was developed based on the aforementioned Ackland iron potential.
 It has been used in several studies concerned with the effect of carbon on the microstructural evolution of iron \cite{LiXieWen,TERENTYEV2011272,GRANBERG201523,GUNKELMANN20124901}.

 The trajectory of a system of interacting atoms is governed by the Langevin equation of motion: